Attention: This journal is currently accepting submissions!

-The Space Cadet Science Fiction Review is looking for sophisticated, compelling science fiction writing.
+The Space Cadet Science Fiction Review is looking for sophisticated, compelling science fiction writing and artwork.

 We will respond to all submissions — but in the tradition of “T. Oh Come On Slow One” (a science fiction trivia gauntlet has just been thrown), we may take longer than you would like, depending on how many submissions we have received.